 Dr. Idris Melyndwr Griffith was born on the 25th of November, 1898 in London, England.
-He graduated from high school in London, England before studying at University of London University and Guys Hospital.
-Here he obtained his M.P.C.S. and his L.R.C.P.
+He graduated from high school in London, England before studying at the University of London and Guys Hospital.
+Here he obtained his M.R.C.S. and his L.R.C.P. in 1924.

 Dr. Griffith was married to Gwen Davies.
 She was born in London, England on the 30th of August, 1891 the eldest of 3 children born to Dr. Morgan Davies and the former Margaret Julian.
 Her father was a physician and her siblings were; Geraint and Gwylon.
 In 1911 the Davies family resided at 5 Goring Street East in the Botolph Community of London, England.

 Dr. and Mrs. Griffith had 2 children; a son Geraint Griffith was born on the 21st of June, 1928 and a daughter Margaret Griffith was born on the 13th of March, 1932.
 Both children were born in London, England.
 Mrs. Griffith’s brother Geraint Davies, died in Belgium on the 14th of April, 1918 during WWI.